 Airport hotels

-If you find yourself stranded in the Grand Strand due to a delayed or canceled flight, there are plenty of affordable overnight options near the airport.
-Hotels like the Hilton Garden Inn Myrtle Beach/Coastal Grand Mall include a shuttle to and from the terminal.
+If you find yourself stranded due to a delayed or canceled flight, affordable overnight options near the airport include hotels like the Hilton Garden Inn Myrtle Beach/Coastal Grand Mall, which offers a shuttle to and from the terminal.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.